clvrmktg/xps/content/services/customs-brokerage/index.md

 [[faq]]
 question = "Can international suppliers use XPS to ship to Bahamian clients?" answer = """Absolutely.
 Overseas vendors can consign shipments **“c/o XPS Logistics”** when sending goods to local customers.
-We’ll receive, clear, and deliver the cargo to the final consignee while the Bahamian buyer remains the importer of record.
+We'll receive, clear, and deliver the cargo to the final consignee while the Bahamian buyer remains the importer of record.
 This arrangement simplifies logistics and ensures compliance for both parties."""

 [[faq]]
 question = "How can I start the customs clearance process with XPS?" answer = """Simply email your shipping documents—invoice, bill of lading, and any permits—to **[ops@xpslogistics.com](mailto:ops@xpslogistics.com)**.
 Our operations team will review them, confirm requirements, and guide you through the next steps.
-You can also [contact us](/contact-us) if you’d like to discuss your shipment before sending documentation."""
+You can also [contact us](/contact-us) if you'd like to discuss your shipment before sending documentation."""

 [params]
   hasTwic = false